Willem van Hanegem: Club career

-Van Hanegem spent six years at Velox, playing 109 games and scoring 39 goals.
+Van Hanegem spent six years at Velox in the Eerste Divisie, playing 109 games and scoring 39 goals.
 After six years with Velox, Van Hanegem moved from Utrecht to Rotterdam, where he played for Xerxes, which had just won promotion at the Eredivisie.
 In the 1967-68 season, Van Hanegem was the second best top scorer in the Eredivisie, scoring 26 goals.

 Ajax was interested in Van Hanegem's services, but coach Rinus Michels refused to buy the player, believing that he was not suited for "modern football" due to his lack of pace and "one-dimensional" playing style.
 Van Hanegem would instead sign for Ajax's rivals Feyenoord, where he would enjoy his greatest successes, and play alongside players such as Wim Jansen, Franz Hasil, Coen Moulijn, Ove Kindvall, Ruud Geels, Theo Laseroms, Rinus Israël, Theo de Jong, Johan Boskamp and Wim Rijsbergen.
 He also established a father-son relationship with club coach Ernst Happel.
 With Van Hanegem's playmaking skills, Feyenoord won three Eredivisie titles, a KNVB Cup, a European Cup and an International Cup in 1970 and a UEFA Cup in 1974.

-Van Hanegem left Feyenoord in 1976 to join AZ Alkmaar, where he played for three seasons alongside striker Kees Kist and midfielders Peter Arntz and Jan Peters, winning the KNVB Cup in 1978.
+Van Hanegem left Feyenoord in 1976 to join AZ '67, where he played for three seasons alongside striker Kees Kist and midfielders Peter Arntz and Jan Peters, winning the KNVB Cup in 1978.
 He had a brief stint with Chicago Sting in 1979, until he returned to the Netherlands the same year to play for FC Utrecht (a merger of clubs VV DOS, USV Elinkwijk and Velox, the club that he played for in his younger years).

-He returned to Feyenoord in 1981, playing for two seasons.
+Van Hanegem returned to Feyenoord in 1981, playing for two seasons.
+On 4 June 1983, upon his retirement of professional football, Feyenoord offers Van Hanegem a goodbye match between Feyenoord and the Dutch team that made the World Cup final of 1974; the match ends in a 2-2 draw, with Van Hanegem scoring once for the reunited Dutch team.